Chief Justice of Malaysia

-The position is currently held by Wan Ahmad Farid Wan Salleh, who sworn into the office on 28 July 2025.
+The position is currently held by Wan Ahmad Farid Wan Salleh, who was sworn into the office on 28 July 2025.

 Constitutional basis

 The office of chief justice of the Federal Court is established under Article 122 of the Constitution of Malaysia, which establishes the then-Supreme Court (now Federal Court) as consisting of a lord president (now chief justice), the chief judges of the High Courts and at least four other judges and such additional judges as may be appointed pursuant to Clause (1A).

 Role

 The chief justice is first among equals among the judges of the Federal Court, and the position differs little from that of the other judges.
 All judges, including the chief justice, are appointed by the Yang di-Pertuan Agong (King of Malaysia), on the advice of the prime minister of Malaysia.
 Under Article 125 of the Malaysian Constitution, they can be removed only by the Yang di-Pertuan Agong, on a recommendation from a tribunal consisting of at least five judges who are current or former Federal Court judges.
 Reasons for removal include the chief justice: